solo-io/gloo/SECURITY_POLICY.md

 1. The new quarterly stable Envoy version **has already been released**: in this case, the new stable Gloo Enterprise release will track this release.
-2. The new quarterly stable Envoy version **has not yet been released** due to delays (up to 3 weeks): in this case, the new stable Gloo Enterprise release will track the upstream Envoy master branch until the stable Envoy release has been published; at that point, the stable Gloo Enterprise release will be patched to track it.
+2. The new quarterly stable Envoy version **has not yet been released** due to delays (up to 3 weeks): in this case, the new stable Gloo Enterprise release will track the upstream Envoy main branch until the stable Envoy release has been published; at that point, the stable Gloo Enterprise release will be patched to track it.